Thank you for registering!

 This is the page where you can access all conference sessions – please do not share it with anyone who has not registered for the conference.

 To access each session, click on the link showing the time for that session (for instance, 11:15 – 12:00 Eastern).
 Following each live session, the link will change from Zoom (for the live session) to YouTube (for the recording of that session) once the recording is available

 Please note: all times are Eastern; end times are approximate.
 Most conference sessions are recorded.

 All sessions can be viewed at the times indicated below, or at anytime through January 22, 2021.

 All times and sessions are subject to change

 If you would like to sign up for 1-on-1 meetings with selected speakers, you can do so by clicking here.
 These private meetings are informal 20-minute “get to know you” meetings where writers can convey information about their project and ask questions.
 They are NOT manuscript review sessions, and the speakers are under no obligation to follow up with you after your meeting.
 The cost of each meeting is $30 and is non-refundable.
-The supply of meetings for each speaker is limited, and will be filled on a first-come, first-served basis.
+The supply of meetings for each speaker is limited, and will be filled on a first-come, first-served basis, until the end of the conference.
 Please do not sign up for more than 3 meetings.

 If you would like to sign up for an elevator pitch critique session with an editor or agent you can do so by clicking here.
 In these optional one-hour sessions you and a group of up to 5 other attendees will have the opportunity to deliver a short introduction and elevator pitch, and receive feedback from an editor or agent.
 The editor/agent has no obligation to follow up with you after the sessions.
 Separate $25 registration fee required.
 Attendees can sign up for only one critique session.